-The intent of this paper was to discuss and compare methods where the use of styrene emissions needed to be sidestepped, minimized or eliminated.
+The intent of this paper was to discuss and compare methods where the use of styrene could be minimized or eliminated.
 The use of styrene continues in the face of Federal initiative suggesting against its use along with the persistent nuisance represented by emissions of odors and release of chemicals within our environment and at the home sites of the unsuspecting public at large.

-For purposes of this presentation the facts surrounding the applications listed; made selection a non styrenated or a reduced emission styrenated product, as opposed to solvent styrene based product forthright and justifiable.
+For purposes of this presentation the facts surrounding the applications listed; made selection a non-styrenated or a reduced emission styrenated product, as opposed to solvent styrene based product forthright and justifiable.